-- (81) worker includes employees, subcontractors (and their employees), volunteers and any other person engaged or permitted by an employer to perform work; - (82) Workplace (Additional Industry Obligations) Directions means the Workplace (Additional Industry Obligations) Directions (No. 30) as amended or replaced from time to time; - (83) WorkSafe means WorkSafe Victoria; - (84) youth justice centre has the same meaning as in the Children, Youth and Families Act 2005; - (85) youth residential centre has the same meaning as in the Children, Youth and Families Act 2005.
+- (81) WorkSafe means WorkSafe Victoria; - (82) youth justice centre has the same meaning as in the Children, Youth and Families Act 2005: - (83) youth residential centre has the same meaning as in the Children, Youth and Families Act 2005.

 (1) A person must not refuse or fail to comply with a direction given to the person, or a requirement made of the person, in the exercise of a power under an authorisation given under section 199.